Switching off the 3G network.

 2G and 3G are the second and third generations of mobile phone networks.
 2G was introduced in 1991 and enabled text messages and voice calls, while 3G was introduced in 2003 and enabled basic internet connectivity.

-The government announced in December 2021 that it and the mobile industry had agreed to switch off 2G and 3G networks in the UK.
+In December 2021, the government announced that it and the mobile industry had agreed to switch off 2G and 3G networks in the UK.

-In line with the Government deadline to phase out 2G and 3G technology, every UK mobile network has committed to switching off their 3G network, and most have already completed their switch-off.
+In line with the Government deadline to phase out 2G and 3G technology, every UK mobile network committed to switching off its 3G network.

 As technology evolves, we’re all relying more and more on fast, reliable data to stay connected.
-Switching off 3G will allow Virgin Media O2, whose network we share, to continue to invest in expanding 4G and 5G coverage, to make sure all communities have fast and reliable connectivity now and in the future.
+Switching off 3G allows Virgin Media O2, whose network we share, to continue to invest in expanding 4G and 5G coverage.
+This helps us make sure that all communities have fast and reliable connectivity, now and in the future.

 If you have a 2G SIM card in your phone or any other device, you will need to swap this for a 4G SIM card.